AmineDjeghri/awesome-os-setup/docs/home-assistant/readme.md

 ### Setup

 - Set up an Ubuntu Server on a laptop.
   - You  better have Ethernet connection.
 If you only have wifi, buy a usb  ethernet adapter.
 It's worth it and you will be able to use the bridge mode which is not available with wifi.
-  - boot up ubuntu from a usb drive, select the language, keyboard layout, and timezone.
+  - boot up ubuntu from an usb drive, select the language, keyboard layout, and timezone.
 In the network section, select the Ethernet connection, an IP 192.168.x.x will be assigned.
   - Wait for mirror to be configured.
   - Assign some partitions : `ext4` 100GB for `/` and some space for var/lib. `/var/lib` is where most application data lives.
 KVM/Libvirt stores virtual machine disks in /var/lib/libvirt/images.
 Docker (if you use it for AdGuard) stores everything in /var/lib/docker.
   - Install `openssh-server` and manage it remotely using SSH from another machine so you can copy-paste commands from the documentation.